Megan's Musings: New Year's Resolutions for our Dogs

 Lower Stress Levels

 Proper nutrition is important for the overall well-being and health of all living creatures.
 It makes us feel better, so in turn keeps us happier.
 Ensure you provide your dogs with good quality food.
 And offer them some variety and special treats (of course, ones that are safe for them and given in moderation)!
 Their time here is short and it is unfair to deny them the opportunity to try new and delicious foods.
-Feeding them some human food does not mean you will have a dog that begs for food as long as you set it up correctly and feed them away from those areas or during the time you are eating.
+Feeding them some human food does not mean you will have a dog that begs for food – set it up correctly and feed them away from those areas or during the time you are eating.

 Accept Things as They Are